Why Metrics Matter in Property Management

 Formula: (Rent Collected ÷ Rent Billed) × 100

 Why it matters: High occupancy means nothing if tenants aren't paying.
-A 100% occupancy rate with 70% collection rate is worse than 85% occupancy with 98% collection.

 3. Average Days to Payment